ESSECAnalytics/BDA/README.md

 **BDA repository**
 [Codes](https://github.com/ESSECAnalytics/BDA) - Nicolas's codes of the Big Data Analytics (BDA) course are available here.
 [Discussion](https://github.com/ESSECAnalytics/BDA/issues) - Where you can discuss codes, ask for help and share your thoughts.
-When you open a new issue, you can add a label (at the right of the edit box) (_help_, _question_, _bug_, _tips_...).
-For past discussions see [here](https://www.reddit.com/r/ESSECAnalytics/new/) **Remember: you should not share the solution, only tips when answering other's question**.
+When openning a new issue don't forget to add the label refering to the right Session (Session 1, Session 5, etc...), you can also add a label to make your question more precise (_help_, _question_, _bug_, _tips_...).
+To learn more about how to use this section, read the [Issues Tutorial](https://guides.github.com/features/issues/) (10min).
+For past discussions see [here](https://www.reddit.com/r/ESSECAnalytics/new/). **Remember: you should not share the solution, only tips when answering other's question**.

 ## I mean... how to use GitHub in general o_O.